coldsofttech/pym3u8downloaderui/README.md

 The M3U8 Downloader UI is compatible with the following operating systems:

-- **Windows**: Executable files (.exe) are provided for seamless integration and usage on Windows platforms.
+- Windows
-- **RHEL (Red Hat Enterprise Linux) and SUSE**: RPM packages (.rpm) are available for convenient installation on these distributions.
+- RHEL (Red Hat Enterprise Linux)
-- **Ubuntu**: Debian packages (.deb) are provided for easy installation and integration with Ubuntu systems.
+- SLES (SUSE Enterprise Linux Server)
+- Ubuntu

 Please note that at this time, the application exclusively supports the aforementioned operating systems.